 Fr.
-Vivian Ferran died unexpectedly of a heart attack in the community house in San Patricio, Belgrano, at about local time.
+Vivian Ferran died unexpectedly of a heart attack in the community house in San Patricio, Belgrano.
 Juan Sebastian Velasco phoned with the sad news.

 Vivian Ferran was born in Dungannon, Co.
 Tyrone, on 5th August 1953, he made First Consecration on 12 September 1972 and was ordained on 11 June 1977.

 Vivian spent all his 40 years as a priest working in the Argentine.

 He is lying in repose at San Patricio, Belgrano, this evening.
 There will be concelebrated funeral Mass in San Patricio, tomorrow Friday at 10am, his remains will be transferred to San Patricio, Mercedes, for a funeral service in the church and this will be followed by burial in the community plot in the local cemetery in Mercedes.